juanlurie/ngx-suite/README.md

-# Easy-Suite for Material Design for Angular (and later ionic)
+# ngx-Suite for Material Design for Angular (and later ionic)

-This is the home for Easy-Suite.
+This is the home for ngx-Suite.
 Built for Angular using Material Design.

 Component abstraction to allow easy dynamic pages.
 Build pages from component or in HTML.

 ### Installation

-The latest release of Easy-Suite can be installed from npm
+The latest release of ngx-Suite can be installed from npm

-`npm install --save easy-suite`
+`npm install --save ngx-suite`

 ### Project status
 Easy Suite is currently in beta and under active development.